Dean and Erskine Wood Sr. Professor of Law

-After graduating from law school, Professor Johnson clerked for Judge Alfred Goodwin, U.S. Court of Appeals, Ninth Circuit.
-She was in private practice with a Portland law firm, specializing in real estate and land use, before joining the faculty in 1980.
-In 1984 she received the Leo Levenson award for excellence in teaching.
-In 2008, Professor Johnson was named Jeffrey Bain Faculty Scholar in recognition of her exemplary teaching and scholarship in business law; and was installed as the Erskine Wood Sr. Professor of Law in 2011.
+After graduating from law school, Dean Johnson clerked for Judge Alfred Goodwin, U.S. Court of Appeals, Ninth Circuit.
+She was in private practice with a Portland law firm, specializing in real estate finance and land use, before joining the faculty in 1980.
+Johnson has received both the Leo Levenson and Burlington Northern Foundation awards for excellence in teaching.
+In 2008, Dean Johnson was named Jeffrey Bain Faculty Scholar in recognition of her exemplary teaching and scholarship in business law; and was installed as the Erskine Wood Sr. Professor of Law in 2011.
+She became Dean of the Law School in 2014.
 Also in 2008, Johnson was elected to the American Law Institute.
 Johnson is a member of the Oregon State Bar and serves on various bar task forces charged with drafting business legislation.
-Professor Johnson currently teaches classes in business associations and securities regulation.
-Her primary research areas are in corporate and securities law and her recent scholarship focuses on securities arbitration and litigation.
+Dean Johnson currently teaches classes in business associations and securities regulation.
+Her primary research areas are in corporate and securities law and her recent scholarship focuses on private placements and retail investors.

 Works Published As Part of a Collection

 - Private Placements: Will FINRA Sink in the Sea Change?
 82 University of Cincinnati Law Review 465 (2013).

 - Securities Class Actions in State Court, 80 University of Cincinnati Law Review 349 (2012).

 - Fleecing Grandma: A Regulatory Ponzi Scheme, 16 Lewis & Clark Law Review 993 (2012).

 - Secondary Liability For Securities Fraud: Gatekeepers In State Court, 36 Delaware Journal of Corporate Law 463 (2011).